-- Operations and Maintenance Contract: Protection for IPP against risk of plant operator's underperformance - Resource Risk: Risks associated with availability and cost of resources - renewable and non-renewable - Insurance Cover: Extent to which risks have been transferred to insurance companies

-6.0 PACRA evaluates challenges relating to the operation and maintenance of the power plant to assess performance risk.
+- 5.1 PACRA evaluates challenges relating to the operation and maintenance of the power plant to assess performance risk.
 The quality and provisions of the O&M needs to be factored in adequately, even before COD.
-The operation and maintenance risk is the risk that the project will result in lower than expected productivity or net electrical output as a result of unplanned outages and/or failure to meet the performance standards.
-PACRA assesses the experience and responsibilities of the power plant operator.

-6.1 Operations and Maintenance (O&M) Contract: This contract mentions understanding of the operator's relationship to project owners, the scope of work, and its rights and responsibilities.
-PACRA looks for measures to cover instances where the operator's performance is below the required performance standards, perhaps in the form of performance guarantees and associated liquidated damages and ability to be replaced, if necessary.

-In-house vs. Outsourced: In case the company decides to assemble an in-house O&M team, the experience profile of the team is important to analyze.
+The operation and maintenance risk are the risk that the project will result in lower than expected productivity or net electrical output as a result of unplanned outages and/or failure to meet the performance standards.
+PACRA assesses the experience and responsibilities of the power plant operator. - 5.2 Operations and Maintenance (O&M) Contract: This contract mentions understanding of the operator's relationship to project owners, the scope of work, and its rights and responsibilities.
+PACRA looks for measures to cover instances where the operator's performance is below the required performance standards, perhaps in the form of performance guarantees and associated liquidated damages and ability to be replaced, if necessary. - 5.2.1 In-house vs. Outsourced: In case the company decides to assemble an in-house O&M team, the experience profile of the team is important to analyze.
 Nevertheless, the risk is considered higher compared to outsourcing it to an established contractor as financial losses that may arise due to any operational hitch are to be absorbed by the project company.
 If the O&M activities are to be contracted-out, PACRA takes note of the arrangement to manage these sub-contractors.
-If the contractors are in default of their obligations set out in the O&M agreement, PACRA expects some form of compensation to be set out in the agreement.

-Experience and credibility of operator: PACRA assesses the experience and track record of the operator in operating similar power plants as well as the latest financial position of the operator.
-PACRA takes note of the existence of technical support and spare parts from the major equipment suppliers at the power plant.

-Plant performance: The assessment on the plant's performance in adherence to the key performance measures such as plant availability, dependable capacity, efficiency (amount of energy produced per component of fuel), and emissions need to be carried out.
+If the contractors are in default of their obligations set out in the O&M agreement, PACRA expects some form of compensation to be set out in the agreement. - 5.2.2 Experience and credibility of operator: PACRA assesses the experience and track record of the operator in operating similar power plants as well as the latest financial position of the operator.
+PACRA takes note of the existence of technical support and spare parts from the major equipment suppliers at the power plant. - 5.2.3 Plant performance: The assessment on the plant's performance in adherence to the key performance measures such as plant availability, dependable capacity, efficiency (amount of energy produced per component of fuel), and emissions need to be carried out.
 The effects on cash flows as a result of higher operating costs, penalty payments under the PPA, which should be covered by liquidated damages claimable from the operator, and loss of revenue due to breakdown of machinery or force majeure events shall also be analyzed.
 The motivation/incentives for operator such as performance-based compensation and the importance of the project to the operator are also looked at.
 The type of power plant and the technology used in these plants to some extent influence the operating risks.